National Register Listings in St. Charles County, Missouri

 St. Charles County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of St. Charles County, Missouri.
+This timeline provides a concise overview of the key events in the history of St. Charles County, Missouri.

 - 1769 - French explorers Jacques-Nicolas Bellin and Louis Hennepin visit the area.